-Separation of duties and least privilege principle must be applied to computers allowed to access the CA system.
-To access the GSSL CA system, it needs the approval of the CA. The rights to access are immediately withdrawn upon termination of duties.
+Seperation of duties and least privilege principle must be applied to all computers that have access to the GSSL CA system.
+Access rights are given under approval of the CA, and immediately withdrawn upon termination of duties.

 6.6.3. life cycle Security Controls